Answers4AWS/netflixoss-ansible/README.md

 1. Create an Asgard security group
  - Allow port 22 for SSH
- - Allow port 8080 for HTTP
+ - Allow port 80 for HTTP
 1. If you don't already, create a new Key pair, and add it to your keychain or SSH agent so you don't need to specify it later:
 ```
 $ ssh-add mykey.pem
 ```
-1. Launch a new EC2 instance using the above Security Group and key pair
+1. Launch a new EC2 instance using the above Security Group and key pair.
+Use Ubuntu 12.04 LTS as the AMI.
 1. Set the `Name` tag of the instance to `Asgard`
 1. Confirm you can see the instance using the Ansible EC2 inventory
 ```